kevi8991/kevi8991.github.io/_posts/blog/2018-03-27-am-i-old-yet.md

 That being said, I've done a lot of stuff to that end.
 I've just planned out some work for the summer months, and I'm also looking to join [IATSE58](https://www.iatse58.org) to get a head start on my hopefully-an-audio-engineer-but-theatre-tech-works-too career.
 I'm also taking slightly better care of myself--with the notable exception of last week, as Sunday in the Park with George just wrapped up--and I'm feeling pretty damn good about life right now.
 I've got some awesome friends, I'm fairly healthy, and I feel like I know what I'm doing, as well as where I'm going.

+I love my friends so, so much.
+Like, wow.
+Friends are great <3

 Moving forward, I think I really ought to cement in a real sleep schedule or a fixed wakeup time.
 Waking up this morning was not pleasant, and I hope that doesn't carry into the rest of the day.
 I also need to start working a bit harder and saving some money up, regardless of where life takes me.
+Perhaps also start posting soon?!
+But those are concerns for another day; it's time to write two essays and run to class!